sjtrny/SubKit/README.md

 ## Citing

-Please cite "Segmentation of Subspaces in Sequential Data" by Stephen Tierney, Yi Guo and Junbin Gao Please also provide a direct link to this webpage somewhere in your paper (https://github.com/sjtrny/SubKit)
+Cite "Segmentation of Subspaces in Sequential Data" by Stephen Tierney, Yi Guo and Junbin Gao

+Please lso provide a direct link to this webpage somewhere in your paper (https://github.com/sjtrny/SubKit)

     @article{tierney2015segmentation,
     title={Segmentation of Subspaces in Sequential Data},